iszczesniak/cpp/move/index.md

 of the operator: `T &l = T() = T();` even though `T &l = T();` would fail to compile.

-### Implementation of the move assignment operator
+### Implementation of the assignment operator overloads

 In the implementation of the move assignment operator, the argument expressions for the assignment operators of the base and member objects should be rvalues, so that the compiler can choose the move assignment operators for the base and member objects.
-To this end we can use the `std::move` function, as shown in the example below.
+To this end we can use the `std::move` function, as shown in the example below, where the copy assignment operator is also implemented for comparison.

 {% highlight c++ %}
-{% include_relative move-assign.cc %}
+{% include_relative assign-impl.cc %}
 {% endhighlight %}

 ## Overload resolution